Declan Rice: England

 On 13 February 2019, Rice pledged his future to England.
 On 5 March, his change of allegiance was confirmed by FIFA.
-On 13 March, he was called up by England for their forthcoming UEFA Euro 2020 qualification matches against the Czech Republic and Montenegro.
+On 13 March, he was called up by England for their forthcoming UEFA Euro 2020 qualifying matches against the Czech Republic and Montenegro.
 He made his debut on 22 March as a 63rd-minute substitute against the Czech Republic at Wembley Stadium.

 On 25 March 2019, England manager Gareth Southgate handed Rice his first start for the national side during a 5–1 victory over Montenegro.
 Following Rice's successful season, he was handed a place in the England squad for the 2019 UEFA Nations League Finals.
-In September 2019, Rice said that he had received online death threats after switching allegiance from Ireland to England.
+In September 2019, Rice said that he had received online death threats after switching allegiance.
 He was the first player to play for both countries since Jack Reynolds in the 1890s.
 Rice was named in the England squad for UEFA Euro 2020.
 Rice played in all seven games for England at Euro 2020 where they finished runner-up in the final to Italy.

 Rice was included in the England squad for the 2022 FIFA World Cup.
+He started all five matches as England reached the quarter-finals, losing 2–1 to France.

+Ahead of his 50th cap for the senior side, it was announced that Rice would captain England for the first time, against Belgium in March 2024.
+On 6 June, he was named in England's 26-man squad for UEFA Euro 2024.
+He started in central midfield in the team's opening match against Serbia, playing the full 90 minutes as England won 1–0 to go top of Group C.

+Style of play

+Rice plays predominantly as a defensive midfielder and is known for his athleticism and tackling ability.
+In more recent times, he has begun to build a reputation as a more complete midfielder due to his ball carrying skills and ability to score goals from range, which has seen him be deployed in a more offensive role on occasion as a number eight.
+He has also been praised in the media for his passing ability.

 Personal life

-Rice has been best friends with fellow England international Mason Mount since childhood.
+Rice has been a close friend of Mason Mount since childhood from when they played together at Chelsea's academy.
+Rice's cousin, Finley Munroe, is also a professional footballer for Aston Villa.

+In March 2019, Rice apologised for pro-Irish Republican Army comments he made on social media in 2015.

+In August 2022, Rice confirmed the birth of his first child, a son, with long-term girlfriend, Lauren Fryer.
+Rice has a tattoo of his son's name on his arm.
+It was reported in 2024 that Fryer had removed posts from her Instagram account after being subjected to abuse from online trolls.
+Rice responded to the abusive comments by stating: "She is the love of my life and I don't need an upgrade."